Africa-Europe migration: 5 ways to find common ground

 The EU prioritises stemming irregular migration, tackling smuggling and trafficking rings and re-admitting migrants to their home countries.
 African countries on the other hand focus on building their resilience and employment prospects, addressing development concerns, and harnessing remittances.
 Many African countries perceive migration as inevitable and natural, whereas recent EU policies seek to control, limit and prevent certain kinds of movement by African nationals to Europe.
 These different priorities have strained continental discussions on migration in recent years, and questions remain whether any meaningful progress will be made in Abidjan.

 To ensure some gains are made at the summit, here are our five recommendations on how AU-EU migration relations can be improved:

-1. Establish legitimate pathways for Africa-Europe migration
+1. Establish legitimate pathways

 The EU has been criticised for its failure to discuss legal pathways to Europe, despite this being a core concern for African countries.
 Rather, the EU has focused on entering into bilateral immigration agreements with AU member states directly – with heavy emphasis on improved border control and readmission of irregular migrants.

 Instead, AU-EU migration discussions should focus on establishing employment and education opportunities for African nationals, facilitated by legal pathways to Europe, with actionable implementation plans.
 Progress on this issue, which is so important for African countries, could build greater trust between the parties.

 Current EU efforts focus on attracting skilled workers and facilitating their entry into the workplace through initiatives like the Blue Card Scheme.
 But the real challenge is finding ways to absorb and skill semi-skilled workers who make their way to Europe.
 Parties should engage in frank discussions on finding sustainable, long-term solutions for these type of migrants through vocational training programmes and circular migration schemes.